- Date : 03/06/2020

-Although the premature withdrawal of PF is restricted, there are situations under which you can withdraw from your PF corpus.
+Although the premature withdrawal of EPF is restricted, there are situations under which you can withdraw from your PF corpus.

-One accumulates provident fund (PF) savings for the purpose of post-retirement benefits.
-Which is why experts generally advise against premature withdrawal from your PF.
+Employees' Provident Fund (EPF), also referred as PF, is accumulated for the purpose of post-retirement benefits.
+Which is why experts generally advise against premature withdrawal from your EPF.
 Not only does it erode your retirement corpus, but it is also treated as income in the hands of the account holder and thus attracts income tax liability.

-Up to 50% of the employee’s share of contribution to their PF can be withdrawn to meet the expenses for a wedding in the family.
+Up to 50% of the employee’s share of contribution to their EPF can be withdrawn to meet the expenses for a wedding in the family.
 The one getting married must be the employee or their son, daughter, brother, or sister.
-The employee must have been in service for a minimum of 7 years to be eligible for this.
+The person should have completed contribution to EPF for seven years, to be eligible for this.

 3. Purchase of house/land

-PF withdrawal is allowed for the purchasing land or constructing a house.
+EPF withdrawal is allowed for the purchasing land or constructing a house.
 The property must be in the name of the employee, their spouse, or held jointly.
 The maximum withdrawal limit for land purchase is 24 times the employee’s monthly wages plus dearness allowance.
 It is 36 times for purchase or construction of a house.
-One has to be in service for a minimum of 5 years to be eligible for this.
+One has to complete 5 years of continuous service to be eligible for this.

 4. Repayment of home loan

-Home loan repayment is eligible for a hefty withdrawal limit of 90% of both employee and employer’s contribution to the PF.
-However, the employee can apply for this withdrawal only if they have a 10-year service record.
+Home loan repayment is eligible for a hefty withdrawal limit of 90% of both employee and employer’s contribution to the EPF.
+However, the employee can apply for this withdrawal only if they have a 10-year of continuous service record.
 The property has to be registered in the name of the employee, their spouse or held jointly.
 Withdrawal is allowed only after the relevant home loan documents are furnished to the satisfaction of the EPFO.
-The employee (together with a spouse) must have a minimum of Rs 20,000 in PF balance.
+The employee (together with a spouse) must have a minimum of Rs 20,000 in EPF balance before the withdrawal.

 5. Home renovation

-In case of properties held by the employee or their spouse or jointly, a PF withdrawal application can be made for the purpose of house renovation.
+In case of properties held by the employee or their spouse or jointly, an EPF withdrawal application can be made for the purpose of house renovation.
 The employee must have completed 5 years of service in order to apply.
 Withdrawal of up to a maximum of 12 times the employee’s monthly wages is allowed.

 6. Medical emergency

-Withdrawal of the employee’s share of the PF with interest, or 6 months’ basic wages and DA (whichever is less), can be applied to meet medical emergencies.
+Withdrawal of the employee’s full share along with the interest, or 6 months’ basic wages and DA (whichever is lesser), can be applied to meet medical emergencies, including Covid-19 treatment.
 A certificate signed by the doctor and the employer is required.
 This withdrawal is allowed for the treatment of the employee or a member of their family.
 There’s no ‘years in service’ criterion for this kind of withdrawal.

-If the employee remains unemployed for a month, they can withdraw up to 75% of their total PF corpus.
+If the employee remains unemployed for a month, they can withdraw up to 75% of their total EPF corpus.
 The balance 25% can also be withdrawn if they remain unemployed for more than 2 months.
-There are no other conditions for withdrawal of PF under this criterion.
+There are no other conditions for withdrawal of EPF under this criterion.

-Once the employee is 57 years old, he or she becomes eligible to withdraw up to 90% of the total PF corpus.
+Once the employee is 57 years old, he or she becomes eligible to withdraw up to 90% of the total EPF corpus.
 This can be handy if there’s a financial emergency.

-However, any amount withdrawn before the maturity of the account is taxable.
-This alone is an important reason why it’s preferable to continue with your PF account than withdrawing or discontinuing it.
+It’s preferable to continue with your EPF account than withdrawing or discontinuing it.
 Withdrawal is allowed only against valid reasons; you won’t be able to do so on flimsy grounds.
 Moreover, the decision to withdraw depends on the individual and their financial position at that moment.